Blog

 Software Product Management – Staffing Ratios

 Product Management is often an understaffed, overworked function.
-Yet, the impact that this organization has on development is huge.
-The best analogy is a lever.
-One Product Manager can effectively mo
+And the impact on the organization is huge.

 Why Benchmarking Often Fails to Deliver Results